CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 **Optimizations/Analysis:**

-* (1pts) Improved screen-space AABB for scissor test (smaller/more accurate than provided - but beware of CPU/GPU tradeoffs)
+* (2pts) Improved screen-space AABB for scissor test (smaller/more accurate than provided - but beware of CPU/GPU tradeoffs)

 * (3pts) Two-pass **Gaussian** blur using separable convolution (using a second postprocess render pass) to improve bloom or other 2D blur performance

-* (6pts) Tile-based deferred shading with detailed performance comparison
-  * On the CPU, check which lights overlap which tiles.
-Then, render each tile just once for all lights (instead of once for each light), applying only the overlapping lights.
-  * Show a debug view for this (number of lights per tile)

 * (4-6pts) Light proxies
-  * (4pts) Instead of rendering a full-screen quad for every light, render some proxy geometry which covers the part of the screen affected by the light (e.g. a sphere, for an attenuated point light).
+  * (4pts) Instead of rendering a scissored full-screen quad for every light, render some proxy geometry which covers the part of the screen affected by the light (e.g. a sphere, for an attenuated point light).
     * A model called `sphereModel` is provided which can be drawn in the same way as the code in `drawScene`.
+(Must be drawn with a vertex shader which scales it to the light radius and translates it to the light position.)
   * (+2pts) To avoid lighting geometry far behind the light, render the proxy geometry (e.g. sphere) using an inverted depth test (`gl.depthFunc(gl.GREATER)`) with depth writing disabled (`gl.depthMask`).